davepusey/TheBuildingGame/README.md

 # The Building Game
-The scripts has been written with MCScript by Stevertus: https://stevertus.com/mcscript
+The scripts have been written with MCScript by Stevertus: https://stevertus.com/mcscript